galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 # Step 6: Change your CLM-FATES case and rerun your workflow

-We would like to run a CLM-FATES case where the atmospheric Carbon Dioxyde Concentration (CO2) is increase by a factor of 4.
+We would like to run a CLM-FATES case where the atmospheric Carbon Dioxyde Concentration (CO2) is increased by a factor of 4.

 > ### {% icon hands_on %} Hands-on: Compare the two simulations
 >